Copper | Gold

 The project is 100% owned, and not subject to any royalties.

 An exposed copper skarn and outcroppings of massive magnetite-iron oxide lead to the staking of this project.
 In addition, there is a skarn-gossan outcropping that has been exploited on a small scale by artisanal miners.
-We have found no evidence of prior sampling or exploration drilling on the project.
+We have found evidence 3 prior drillholes on the project, which we believe were drilled circa 1996, but have not been able to locate the results of this campaign.

-It is the opinion of Condor geologists that Cobreorco is a typical porphyry/skarn system, with large massive magnetite, calcosilicate assemblages with evidence of an eroded skarn, and an outcropping of potasic porphyry, approximately 80 m in diameter.
-Limited sampling to date suggests the mineralization of the porphyry is relatively homogeneous in gold and copper values.
+It is the opinion of Condor geologists that Cobreorco is a typical porphyry/skarn system, with large massive magnetite, calcsilicate assemblages with evidence of an eroded skarn, and an outcropping of potasic porphyry, approximately 80 m in diameter.
+Sampling to date suggests the mineralization of the porphyry is relatively consistent in gold and copper values.